-You might not see this decorative lawn icon dotting the front yards of suburban homes much anymore, but the pink plastic flamingo used to be a big deal.
+You might not see this decorative lawn icon dotting the front yards of suburban homes much anymore, but the plastic pink flamingo used to be a big deal.
 Now it has grown into a form of art.

 The birds first came around in 1957, and they didn’t start in a place where you would expect flamingos to be.
 They were invented in Leominster, Massachusetts.
 Leominster was a mecca for plastics, not because of the eventual invention of the plastic flamingo, but because of the plastic comb.